CallumMcFadgen/got_apples_express/README.md

 ### Installation
 Simply fork and clone a copy of this repo to your local device and ensure that MySQL Workbench and a REST client (Postman, Insomnia) are installed.

-Open the database script in MySQL workbench and run it to create the database and populate it with dummy dataas per the instructions at the top of the script.
+Open the SQL file in the database_script folder and copy the contents into a query tab in MySQL workbench and run it to create the database and populate it with dummy data as per the instructions at the top of the script.
 <br />
 <br />
 Open the Express prototypes folder in a editor with a terminal, such as VS Code.